RenanCDev/GameSecretyNumber/README.md

-# NameProject
+# Game - Secrety Number.
-# ProjetoGoogleClass ## My first front-end activity.
+## My first activity of the course.
+Training JavaScript.
-Intended for my first front-end activity.
-Based and instructed on the course: [Nome do Curso](https://www.linkDoCuso.com)  .
+Intended for my first JavaScript activity.
+Based and instructed on the course: __AluraOne__.

 ## __Note: This repository is just the end of the project, the development process is private.__